Simsbury Truck Accident Attorneys

 Determining Responsibility in a Truck Accident

 When a truck accident occurs and there are injuries, damages, and or losses, multiple parties may be held legally responsible.
-These parties include truck drivers, truck owners and companies, rental companies, shippers, and truck, trailer, and parts manufacturers.
+These parties include truck drivers, owners and companies, rental companies, shippers, and big rig, trailer, and parts manufacturers.

 Oftentimes, the parties involved will deny that they were at fault to avoid liability.
 A truck accident lawyer can help determine responsibility, however, and ensure that justice is carried out and victims are appropriately compensated.

 Truck accident attorneys can assist with legal proceedings due to negligence, where accidents will commonly occur due to inexperience, overloading of trucks, failure to obey traffic laws, and so on.
 These Connecticut personal injury lawyers can also assist with product liability lawsuits when a truck or truck component defects contributed to the occurrence of the accident.

 In cases where the crash is so severe that the victim does not survive, a truck accident injury attorney can help family members recover economic, noneconomic, and even punitive damages.

 How Are Truck Crashes Different from Car Crashes?

 Truck crashes and car crashes are not the same.
 They differ in a number of ways.
-In truck accidents, where freights trucks and big rigs can weigh in excess of 80,000 pounds, there is more property damage, the injuries are more severe, and the medical bills are a lot steeper — at least, that is usually the case.
+In truck accidents, where freight trucks and big rigs can weigh in excess of 80,000 pounds, there is more property damage, the injuries are more severe, and the medical bills are a lot steeper — at least, that is usually the case.

 Additionally, with accidents involving large commercial trucks, death is far more likely to occur than when two passenger cars collide.
-These differences call for the expertise of a truck wreck lawyer.
+These differences call for the expertise of a Glastonbury or Simsbury lawyer.